School of Earth and Sustainability

 • Example student proposal

-With ENV 408, the internship requirement, you’ll combine theory and work experience in a non-academic setting—on or off-campus.
+In ENV 408, you’ll combine theory and work experience in a non-academic setting—on or off-campus.
 You’ll be supervised on the job site.
+Internships must be at least 150 hours and have an environmental or sustainability focus.
+Talk to Taylor Joyal if you want confirmation on your internship choice before you apply.

 Outcomes